School Psychology

 Why choose our EdS in School Psychology program?

-• Students obtain a Master of Education (MEd) in Foundations in Behavior Analysis after year one as part of the program
+• Students obtain a Master of Education (MEd) in Foundations in Behavior Analysis after year one as part of the program.

-• Students are involved in field experiences starting their first semester
+• Students are involved in field experiences starting their first semester.

-• Experiences are available across urban, suburban, and rural sites
+• Experiences are available across urban, suburban, and rural sites.

-• Opportunities to be engaged with research (i.e. presentations, publications, etc)
+• Opportunities to be engaged with research (i.e. presentations, publications, etc).

-• All students receive some level of financial support
+• All students receive some level of financial support.

 Graduation Application for MEd and EdS

 Upon meeting all requirements for the MEd and EdS degrees, students must apply for graduation onlineAccording to University policy, before a student can graduate, they must meet the following requirements (a) be registered for at least one graduate credit in their program in an academic year, after having met minimum degree course/candidacy requirements to be considered a graduate student throughout the academic year, (b) complete requirements for any grades of NG, N, I, UP, SP, and F before the Program can certify graduation, (c) receive satisfactory grades for the graduation semester, and (d) complete all Program requirements.
 Each student must apply individually for graduation, and the Program certifies that candidates meet all Program requirements.
 Deadlines for graduation are strictly adhered to.
-Students are required to be aware of these dates which are posted on the Graduate School Website.
+Students are required to be aware of these dates which are posted on the Graduate College Website.
 It is the student’s responsibility to apply and ensure that all requirements are met and the web-based application is submitted.

-• Students may be asked to provide syllabi for courses to demonstrate course equivalency.
+• Students may be asked to provide syllabi for courses to demonstrate course equivalency

 Application Deadlines